lexical-lsp/lexical/pages/installation.md

 ## neovim

+Lexical doesn't work in neovim `< 0.9.0`.

-The key is to append the custom LS configuration to [lspconfig](https://github.com/neovim/nvim-lspconfig), so regardless of whether you are using mason or others, you can use this minimal configuration below as a reference:
+In version `>= 0.9.0`, the key is to append the custom LS configuration to [lspconfig](https://github.com/neovim/nvim-lspconfig), so regardless of whether you are using mason or others, you can use this configuration below as a reference:

 ```lua
     local lspconfig = require("lspconfig")